 Is a full body workout better than a split routine?
-There certainly are lots of trainers who promote full body lifting.
+There are lots of trainers who promote full body lifting.
 Some claim full body workouts are superior for building muscle.
-Some say they’re better for burning fat.
-No doubt, full body workouts can be quite effective for either goal.
+A lot of them say they’re better for burning fat.
+No doubt, full body workouts can be effective for either goal.
 Full body workouts also suit a lot of people’s schedules and personal preferences.
 That doesn’t mean a full body workout is always better for everyone.
 In some cases, for some goals, split routines are the far better choice.
 In the case of fat loss, the answer can be nuanced.
 In today’s Burn the Fat Blog Q & A, I explain everything…

 Q: Hi Tom, I’m going on vacation in two months so I’ve been tightening up my Burn the Fat, Feed the Muscle efforts so I can get as lean as possible in that amount of time.
-I started on the three days a week full body primer workout from your book, then went to The New Body (TNB) 2-day split routine four days a week.
-My question is, I know some people split routines even more, like the 3 day push-pull-legs split, and that’s supposed to be more advanced, but I’ve been hearing trainers say that full body workouts using compound exercises are better for fat loss.
-If that’s true I’m thinking of switching back to a full body routine and making it as “metabolic” as possible.
+I started on the three days a week full body primer workout from your book, then went to your T.N.B.
+28 program (2-day split).
+My question is, I know some people split routines even more, like the 3 way push-pull-legs split, and that’s supposed to be more advanced, but I’ve been hearing trainers say that full body workouts using compound exercises are better for fat loss.
+If that’s true, I’m thinking of switching back to a full body routine and making it as “metabolic” as possible.
 So is it true?
 If so, how much difference do you think it will make?

 But even if this were true, the split or training schedule isn’t the main factor that dictates fat loss.
 Plus, if you try to turn your weight training into cardio training, your weight training becomes a lot less effective for building strength and muscle.
 That’s a compromise you may or may not want to make.